MerosCrypto/Meros/docs/Protocol/Syncing.md

 - Meros doesn't support the `GetAccountHeight` and `AccountHeight` message types.
 - Meros doesn't support the `GetHashesAtIndex` and `HashesAtIndex` message types.
 - Meros doesn't support the `GetVerifierHeight` and `VerifierHeight` message types.
-- Meros doesn't support the `BlockHeaderRequest` message type.
+- Meros doesn't support the `BlockHeaderRequest` and `CheckpointRequest` message types.
 - Meros's Consensus DAG only supports Verification and SignedVerifications.
 Therefore, it will only answer an ElementRequest with one of the two.
 - Meros doesn't support the `SignedElementRequest` message type.
 - A `BlockRequest` is followed by 4 bytes representing the nonce of the Block, as Meros currently doesn't support chain reorgs in any form.
 To get the tail Block, Meros sends 4 0 bytes.